mdsufz/MuDoGeR/Manual_MuDoGeR.md

  * The `/path/to/final_pure_reads_1.fasta` indicates the path to the file of the forward clean reads.
  * The `/path/to/output/folder` indicates the path to the folder with resource calculation results.

-The k-mer results is used as function by a linear regression model which will give the amount of memory necessary for assembly of reads by **MetaSpades**.
+The k-mer results is used as function by a linear regression model which will give the amount of memory necessary for assembly of reads by **metaSPAdes**.
-Inside the output folder the user can find the `metaspades_prediction.csv` file which has the amount of memory that **MetaSpades** utilizes for the assembly of those reads.
+Inside the output folder the user can find the `metaspades_prediction.csv` file which has the amount of memory that **metaSPAdes** utilizes for the assembly of those reads.

 ## 1.3: Assembly module
-The reads are assembled with utilization of **MetaSpades** option flag:
+There are two possible readers for assembling: **MegaHIT** and **metaSPAdes**.
+Both readers are considered reliable. **MegaHIT** uses lower memory and is faster compared to **metaSPAdes**, but metaSPAdes produced assemblies of higher quality.
+Because of that, the reads are assembled with **metaSPAdes** option flag by default:

 ```
 metawrap assembly -1 /path/to/final_pure_reads_1.fasta -2 path/to/final_pure_reads_2.fastq -m 200 -t 96 --use-metaspades -o /path/to/assembled_reads/output/directory
 ```